-Cambodia Emergency Medical Services and Pre-Hospital Training Project
+Cambodia Emergency Medical Services and Capacity Building Project

-In Prey Veng, there is significant need to train first responders (road police, community volunteers, and health center staff).
+In Cambodia, there is significant need to train first responders (road police, community volunteers, and health center staff).

-- Reduce the number of deaths from trauma by implementing an effective emergency medical service system in Prey Veng Province.
+- Reduce secondary injuries and mortality from trauma by implementing emergency medical services in eight provinces.

 Training for Emergency Medical Services personnel

 Provincial Health Departments of 8 targeted provinces

 National Ministry of Health

 University Research Co.
 (URC)